Moncalvo

 Moncalvo is a village and comune in the Province of Asti in the Italian region Piedmont, located about 45 km east of Turin and about 15 km northeast of Asti on the national road SS 547 which links Asti to Casale Monferrato and Vercelli.
 Historically it was part of the state of Montferrat and was of particular importance during the early years of the Paleologi period of the marquisate.
 Its best-known inhabitants were the Baroque painter Guglielmo Caccia and ‘La Bella Rosin’, King Victor Emmanuel II’s favourite mistress and eventually wife.

 Moncalvo borders the following municipalities: Alfiano Natta, Castelletto Merli, Cereseto, Grana, Grazzano Badoglio, Ottiglio, Penango, and Ponzano Monferrato.

+History

+The fondation dates back to Romans, in Middle Age the village was under the Asti bishopric, until it became part of March of Montferrat, of which it became his capital city.

+In 1691, the village was plunded by Prince Eugene of Savoy's troops.
+In 1704, the village was annexed to Savoy House domains.

+Jewish community

+Since XVI century, in Moncalvo has been settled an important Jewish community: in 1731, Jewish people were 176 out of about 1700 total inhabitants.

+Their Ghetto had the particularity of being in the city center (usually ghettos were far away from city center and main churches), and morover, the Jewish synagogue faces the center place of Moncalvo.

+The main document concerning Jewish Moncalveses is La Gran Battaja dj'Abrei d'Moncalv (The Big Battle of Moncalvese Jews), that is a Piedmontese ballad, written in Judaeo-Piedmontese by a non-Jew local writer, that is underlining how much Jewish Moncalveses were integrated in the Moncalvo society.

+The Moncalvese Jewish community has been extinguished after WW2, but his demographic decline persisted since centuries before.